 Foundation

-The cocktail menu is divided into a few sections.
-The Seasonal List allows the bartenders to try out new recipes and ideas.
-The Classics section rotates favorites from prior seasonal lists.
-Then there’s the Timeless Cocktails, featuring drinks that have stood the test of time like the Daquiri, Tom Collins, and the Whisky Sour.
-And finally, my favorite section is the Foundation Old Fashioneds, with several takes on this classic cocktail.
-I love the Maple Old Fashioned or you can splurge for the $25 Old Fashioned made with Elijah Craig Barrel Proof Bourbon.
+The cocktail menu is built around four sections.
+The Seasonal List is where the bartenders test new ideas.
+The Classics section pulls rotating favorites from previous seasonal menus.
+Timeless Cocktails covers the standards: Daiquiri, Tom Collins, Whiskey Sour.
+But my favorite section is the Foundation Old Fashioneds, which offers several takes on the classic.
+The Maple Old Fashioned is where I’d start, though if you want to go deeper, there’s a $25 version made with Elijah Craig Barrel Proof Bourbon that’s worth the splurge.

 Aunty Betty's Gin & Absinthe Bar